Course Description

 - RDS Summary

-- Configuring a session-based desktop deployment
+- Setting up a session-based desktop deployment

 - Overview of personal and pooled virtual desktops

-Lab 1: Implementing RDS on Windows Server
+Lab 1: Deploying RDS on Windows Server

 - Exercise 1: RDS Implementation